FMallon/LogCommand/README.md

 Although, one could use 'sudo tee -a' also, or whatever.

-Usage (where alias of script is set to 'logcom':
+Usage (where alias of script is set to 'logcom'):

   1) logcom "sudo blkdiscard $DISK_NAME" | sudo tee -a /log/logfile.log